Controls

 “One hundred and eighty-three patients who had received prefrontal leukotomy over a period of several years were compared with a closely similar group who had not undergone the operation.
 No significant differences in rate of hospital discharge after a five-year follow-up period were found between the two groups.
 The groups showed no consistent difference in outcome in relation to diagnosis, chronicity vs. intermittency of illness, heredity, education, family attitude, premorbid adjustment, or degree of insight on the part of the patients.
 It is concluded that prefrontal leukotomy does not produce any rate of remission significantly beyond that to be expected without the operation.”

-When they tested the difference between treatment and control groups, the research team concluded that the difference between the intervention and the control groups is more likely than not due to random chance.
+When they tested the difference between treatment and control groups, the research team concluded that the difference between the intervention and the control groups was not distinguishable from that due to random chance.
 By conducting a rigorous analysis of their findings, and using a control group to establish a baseline for no effect, the research team was able to demonstrate that lobotomy was not an effective treatment.

-Unfortunately, lobotomy was abandoned not in response to compelling findings like those of McKenzie and Kaczowski, but due to the advent of new medications.
+Unfortunately, lobotomy was not promptly abandoned in response to compelling findings like those of McKenzie and Kaczanowski.
+Alternative treatments were limited, and common practices can be slow to change.
+However, the popularity of the procedure gradually declined, and with the advent of new medications, it finally became obsolete.

 “One hundred and eighty-three patients who had received prefrontal leukotomy over a period of several years were compared with a closely similar group who had not undergone the operation.
 No significant differences in rate of hospital discharge after a five-year follow-up period were found between the two groups.
 The groups showed no consistent difference in outcome in relation to diagnosis, chronicity vs. intermittency of illness, heredity, education, family attitude, premorbid adjustment, or degree of insight on the part of the patients.
 It is concluded that prefrontal leukotomy does not produce any rate of remission significantly beyond that to be expected without the operation.”